wangjiezhe/awesome-stars/README.md

 ## Scheme

+* [yscheme](https://github.com/tiancaiamao/yscheme) - a compiler from a subset of Scheme into X64
 * [Gauche](https://github.com/shirok/Gauche) - Scheme Scripting Engine
 * [sicp-study](https://github.com/trptcolin/sicp-study) - Working through exercises in SICP (Abelson/Sussman _The Structure and Interpretation of Computer Programs_)
 * [yscheme](https://github.com/yinwang0/yscheme) - a compiler from Scheme into X64